 Remove the blue safety cap with the other hand.

-Jab the EpiPen firmly into your outer thigh at a 90 degree angle and listen for the click.
+Jab the EpiPen firmly into your outer thigh at a 90° angle and listen for the click.

 Remain holding the EpiPen against your thigh and count 3 seconds.

 Carefully remove the EpiPen from your thigh.
 The orange tip will automatically extend and hide the needle.
-You may discard the needle safely, out of the right and reach of children and pets.
+You may discard the needle safely, out of the sight and reach from children and pets.